gmalbert/schoolCycleDays/README.md

 ![alt text](https://github.com/gmalbert/schoolCycleDays/blob/main/cycle_days.JPG "Cycle Days")

 ## Holidays
 This app incorporates the ```holidays``` python import.
 The app can be configured as described in its [documentation](https://pypi.org/project/holidays/ "Python Holidays documentation").
 You can either use the holiday list as specified or delete the holidays and add the non-school days manually.
+Once you have set up your preferred list of holidays, you need to run the task to add the holidays to the list of non-school days.

 ## Calendar
 This is what the local HA calendar looks like once you have added the cycle days.